mohamed1refaie/yamlscript/README.md

 </p>

-An easy to use package that let you write and run command line scripts in a yaml format, you can define which commands run in series and which commands run in parallel.
+An easy to use npm package that let you write and run command line scripts in a yaml format, you can define which commands run in series and which commands run in parallel.
 It let you load scripts to be used again, Also it create a log file for each run for tracking

 ## Installation